RobertAhlin/lektion-6-auth/README.md

 ---

 ## Development Tips
-- Use Postman or Insomnia to test all endpoints.
+- Use Postman to test all endpoints.
 - Save your token after login so you can reuse it for protected routes.

 ---

 ## Author
-**Lesson 6 - Backend Development with Node.js and Express**
+Robert Ahlin